- US Sales

 - Human Resources

-Gilson 300 Series Concrete Compression Machines have 300lbf (1,335kN) capacities and meet or exceed stringent ACI 363 recommendations.
-They can be outfitted with accessory fixtures to accommodate compressive strength testing of many different sized cubes, cores, masonry prisms and cylinders, as well as flexural beam specimens.
+MC-300 Series Concrete Compression Machines have 300,000lbf (1,335kN) capacities and meet or exceed stringent ACI 363 recommendations.
+They can be outfitted with accessory fixtures to accommodate compressive strength testing of many different sized cubes, cores, masonry prisms, and cylinders, as well as flexural beam specimens.

-300 Series units feature a unique 1/2hp system for cool, quietly controlled operation.
-Compressive force is generated by the oil-immersed two-stage hydraulic pump powering the bottom mounted ram.
+300 Series units feature a unique 0.5 hp system for cool, quietly controlled operation.
+The compressive force is generated by the oil-immersed two-stage hydraulic pump powering the bottom-mounted ram.
 In the first high-volume and low-pressure stage, the piston advances rapidly.
 The pump switches to the second stage automatically at 135psi of pressure.
-This low-volume high-pressure stage maintains a continuous rate of load from 2,000-200,000lbf per minute during testing.
+This low-volume high-pressure stage maintains a continuous rate of the load from 2,000—200,000lbf (8,896—889,600kN) per minute during testing.

 The 6.5in (165mm) diameter upper spherically-seated platen assembly is hardened and nickel-plated with a locking stem that permits quick substitution of accessory components.
-The rectangular lower compression table features a precision-ground piston with O-ring sealing and Teflon back-up ring resting in a polished steel cylinder.
+The rectangular lower compression table features a precision-ground piston with O-ring sealing and a Teflon® back-up ring resting in a polished steel cylinder.

 Read more on Pro and Pro-Plus Controllers.